DEFRA/defra-ruby-features/README.md

 We use it to set, update and delete feature toggles on our rails services.

-When mounted in an app, it will add additional endpoints to manage feature toggles.
+When mounted in an app, it will add additional endpoints and views to manage feature toggles.

 Things to note